xincxiong/DataScience/README.md

 # datasciencecoursera
-I am trying gto get this certification.
+I am trying to get this certification.

 This program is so great for new beginer.
+# April 14, 2017